anywhichway/denodata/README.md

 - Beta  commenced when unit test coverage first exceeded 90%
 - The exposed API is stable.
 Additional features may be exposed.

+2023-07-27 v0.0.22 (Beta)
+  - Converted remainder of repository to TypeScript except some supporting files is ./src directory.
+  - Simplified and made more generic $isEmail() operator.

 2023-07-26 v0.0.21 (Beta)
   - Converted index.js to index.ts since Deno is a TypeScript first environment.